bchanlee/reproducible_research/README.md

  * **`exploratory`**: A sandbox where you keep a record of your different approaches to transformation, interpretation, cleaning, or generation of data.
  * **`processing`**: Any code used to *transform* the data into another type should live here.
 This can include everything from parsing of text data, image segmentation/filtering, or simulations.
  * **`analysis`**: Any code to to *draw conclusions* from an experiment or data set.
 This may include regression, dimensionality reduction, or calculation of various quantities.
  * **`figures`**: Any code used to generate figures for your finished work, presentations, or for any other use.
-Also contains the figures themselves
+Also contains the figures themselves.